PyCav/server/server_setup_guide.md

 	The commands above create a cron job that runs letsencrypt renew at 00 minutes, 04 hours, every day, every month and every day of the week.

 17. The following commands will prevent users from accessing your server via its IP address and force them to access your site through https at your domain.
-	First we need to download a python script that will alter the apache config file so that redirects are allowed.
-Before this though we will back up a working copy of the config file.
+	First you need to download a python script that will alter the apache config file so that redirects are allowed, this script is provided by the PyCav project.
+	Before this though you should back up a working copy of the config file.
+To carry out both of these steps just run the commands below.

 	```bash
 	cp /etc/apache2/apache2.conf /etc/apache2/apache2.conf.working